taedryn/mesh-citadel/docs/prompt.md

 * aide -- moderator access
 * sysop -- all permissions

-the system will also maintain a list of actions in the config file, and which permission levels allow which actions.  we will certainly want to keep track of the following actions, in relationship to permission
+the system will also maintain a list of actions internally, and which permission levels allow which actions.  we will certainly want to keep track of the following actions, in relationship to permission
 levels: